tinkerbell/tinkerbell.org/content/concepts/_index.md

           - /statedir:/statedir
 ```

-A template is comprised of _tasks_, which are executed sequentially, in the order in which they are declared.
-A task may consist of multiple _actions_.
-As shown in the above example, a task supports volumes and environment variables.
-The volumes and environment variables defined for a particular task are inherited by each action in that particular task.

-It is important to note that an action can also have its own volumes and environment variables.
-Therefore, any entry at an action will overwrite the value defined at the task level.
-For example, in the above template the `MIRROR_HOST` environment variable defined at action `disk-partition` will overwrite the value defined at task level.
-However, the other actions will receive the original value defined at the task level.

-A hardware device can be accessed in template like (refer above template):
+A hardware device, such as a Worker's Hardware Data, can be accessed in template as:
 ```
 {{.device_1}}
 {{.device_2}}
 ```

-{{% notice note %}}
 These keys can only contain _letters_, _numbers_ and _underscores_.

-{{% /notice %}}
+Templates are each stored as blobs in the database; they are later parsed during the creation of a workflow.
+You can CRUD a template using the `tink template` command.

 ### Action Images

+A template is comprised of _tasks_, which are executed sequentially, in the order in which they are declared.
+Each task may consist of multiple _actions_.
+An action's image is the particular image, script, or other process that runs on the Worker as part of executing a Workflow.
+The timeout for the execution has units in seconds.

+It is important to note that an action can also have its own volumes and environment variables.
+Any entry at an action will overwrite the value defined at the task level.
+For example, in the above template the `MIRROR_HOST` environment variable defined at action `disk-partition` will overwrite the value defined at task level.
+The other actions will receive the original value defined at the task level.

 ## The Workflow

+A Workflow is the complete set of operations to be run on a Worker, as specified by its Hardware Data and the tasks and actions in the Template.

+Workflows are created with the `tink workflow create` command from the Hardware Data and the Template, that also stores it in the database so the Worker can retrieve it.

 ## Ephemeral Data